The Straw Man Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of The Straw Man is 74 minutes (1h 14m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Straw Man (1953) is 74 minutes (1h 14m).
+Directed by Donald Taylor, the film runs for 74 minutes in its complete theatrical version.

 Verdict Summary